Does Pay-for-Performance SEO Really Save You Money?

 There are no guarantees in SEO because there are many variables.
 Each market holds unique challenges, buyers have distinct needs, algorithms have rules that can be updated, etc. And the word “guarantee” is just a marketing ploy to attract more SEO clients.

-If their site is poorly optimized, then use that as a benchmark for what you can expect your site to look like.
+If their site and web pages are poorly optimized, then use that as a benchmark for what you can expect your site to look like.

-The company should be transparent regarding processes, tactics, reporting, and pricing models.
+The company should be transparent regarding its SEO marketing processes, tactics, reporting, and pricing models.
 Talk to the company heads and ask all the questions you have.

 And one more tip: study SEO.
 It will be easier for you to scope out shady agencies if you understand the basics of SEO.